-3 reasons why the Ligurian cuisine is not a poor one
+3 reasons why the Ligurian cuisine is not a simple one

-Measured in condiments and mild in flavor, the Ligurian cuisine is called “cucina povera” by those who misunderstands it, because poverty is actually its wealth.
+Measured in condiments and mild in flavor, the Ligurian cuisine is called “cucina povera” by those who misunderstands it, as simplicity is actually its wealth.

 Here they are:

 1 – “Poor cuisine” does not mean “poor cooking”

 When talking about “poor cuisine” it does not certainly mean poor in varieties, flavors, and raw materials.
 Sandwiched between the mountains and the sea, the Ligurian cuisine indeed offers a variety of dishes at least equal to that offered by other regions.
 In Liguria, there are seafood specialties and land, fish and vegetables, meat and bread in various shapes.
 When talking about “poor cuisine” we mean “full of wit”, because with ingredients of limited cost (at least once) it manages to pull off wonders.

 Reported to the Ligurian cuisine, “poor” is to be understood in the economic sense: not being lords, the vast majority of Ligurian of yore used to cook with inexpensive ingredients.

 2 – Who says “Yes, but there are only two recipes!” is greatly mistaken